Board of Commissioners

 Irma Hollamby has over 18 years of public service experience including service to Country (USAF).
 Ms. Hollamby’s career in business analysis, strategy development, and performance management builds on 13 years of government experience with Maricopa County.
 During that time she held key roles in the development, implementation and ongoing evaluation of a new forward-facing strategy to reorganize the Maricopa County Public Works agency departments, and managed the consolidation of professional support functions (HR, Finance, Procurement, Customer Service, Facilities, IT) into a centralized Public Works program.
 This resulted in the ability to repurpose more than $2M back to Public Works departments’ operations.
 Frequently relied upon by Senior County officials to provide interim leadership during periods of significant organizational transition, she earned the reputation of being a results oriented leader with the skills and passion in developing, nurturing, and motivating high performance teams.

-Mario L. Aniles, Finance Director
+Mario L. Aniles, CPA Director of Finance and Portfolio Management

 Vivian Diaz, Resident Opportunity Self-Sufficiency Service Coordinator